jonnypeace/ansible-lxd-nextcloud/README.md

 Since this is taking place over LXD, there's no need to use SSH.
 You can use _lxc remote switch 'host'_ and this will work.
 This means you don't need ansible vault.

 I have used docker for such instances, but I quite like what Ubuntu are doing right now with snaps, LXD, microceph and microcloud.
-If you are now aware of these applications, I encourage you to have a look.
+If you are not aware of these applications, I encourage you to have a look.

 ## Github